-Review of screening criteria is not required
+REVIEW OF SCREENING CRITERIA IS NOT REQUIRED

+Evaluate out.

-- Evaluate out. - " No child under age 18.
-(Do not apply in reports of death of the only child[ren] in household where death is suspected to be related to abuse or neglect.)
-The current referral may allege abuse or neglect, but the alleged victim is 18 years of age or older (including non-minor dependents).
-Do not apply this item if the report concerns the death of the only child(ren) in the household where death is suspected to be related to abuse or neglect. - " Duplicate referral that contains no new information.
+No child under age 18

+The current referral may allege abuse or neglect, but the alleged victim is 18 years of age or older.

+Do not apply this item if the report concerns the death of the only child(ren) in the household where death is suspected to be related to abuse or neglect, or for nonminor dependents reported to be endangered by caregiver, per WIC 16504 (c).

+Duplicate referral that contains no new information

 The report duplicates an existing referral (this is commonly known as a secondary referral).
-This report does not contain new allegations from an existing referral. - " Referred to another county.
+This report does not contain new allegations from an existing referral.

+Referred to another county

 A referral has been received for a child who lives in another county.
 The caller was both referred to that county and provided with contact information, or the county was notified and the referral was recorded in that county.
-Refer to local protocol for this type of referral. - Safely surrendered baby.
+Refer to local protocol for this type of referral.

+Safely surrendered baby

 The referral concerns a child 72 hours of age or younger whose caregiver has voluntarily surrendered physical custody of the child to any employee on duty at a public or private hospital emergency room or any additional site approved as a Safe Surrender Site.
 Follow procedures outlined in ACIN I-88-10.